The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Scalar field on flat FLRW

 Since the antisymmetric part of the two-point function is fixed by the commutator `function' (viz., the Pauli--Jordan propagator $G^\mathrm{PJ}$), $\omega_2$ is completely determined by its symmetric part

 Therefore, the Cauchy data at conformal time~$\tau$ of a homogeneous and isotropic state can be given by~\eqref{eq:omega2-symm} and its first time derivatives.

 We define

 which represents the Cauchy data of the two-point function at~$\tau$.
-The fact that the two-point function is a solution to the Klein--Gordon equation in both variables can now be expressed as
+Using Synge's rule (to pull derivatives into the coincidence limit for the time variables) and the Hamiltonian form of the Klein--Gordon equation~\eqref{eq:1st-order-KG}, one can then rewrite the equations of motion for the two-point function as

 where $\upDelta_r \defn r^{-2} \partial_r r^2 \partial_r$ is the (three dimensional) radial Laplacian.

 It is sometimes convenient to perform calculations in momentum space.
 We define the mode functions